xpdota/guide-scratch/3pty/LogGuide.md

 You can also use Triggevent which goes a step further and parses everything into rich types.
 For example, any name+ID combination gets turned into a single object that can be further queried.

+In any case, whether you're using Cactbot, Triggevent, or something that *is* based on regices, like Triggernometry, you frequently run into situations where the regex alone isn't enough.
+For example, a regex *can* filter player vs NPC IDs ( as players start with `0x1` while NPCs start with `0x4`) but do not have an easy way to filter to the local player.

-Both of the options also provide significantly better readability than regular expressions.
+Both of the options also provide significantly better readability than raw regular expressions.

 ### Other General Tips